Policy Title Welfare of Community (Amnesty)

 Reviewed Date: 9/22/23

-Siena College strongly encourages students to report discrimination, harassment, domestic violence, dating violence, stalking, or sexual assault to College officials.
-A bystander acting in good faith or a reporting individual acting in good faith who discloses any incident of discrimination, harassment, domestic violence, dating violence, stalking or sexual assault to College officials or law enforcement will not be subject to Siena’s code of conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the discrimination, harassment, domestic violence, dating violence, stalking, or sexual assault.
+Siena University strongly encourages students to report discrimination, harassment, domestic violence, dating violence, stalking, or sexual assault to University officials.
+A bystander acting in good faith or a reporting individual acting in good faith who discloses any incident of discrimination, harassment, domestic violence, dating violence, stalking or sexual assault to University officials or law enforcement will not be subject to Siena’s code of conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the discrimination, harassment, domestic violence, dating violence, stalking, or sexual assault.